DasParijat/RingtailDE-Website/README.md

 - Hiding lore and guide elements, will be done for the second release of Ringtail
 - Stylizing how the overall organizing of the sections look
 - Added new home page background image (much darker)
+- Added new template for thumbnail image (the sizing is gonna be the final sizing of the thumbnail)
+- Fixed issue with summary section not being as wide as the others (Had to do with padding prop in sub-section class)

 ## 7/15/25
 - Added html & TS code for screenshot-desc and screenshot section